iotaledger/integration-services/api/usage-audit-trail-GW.md

 __Subscription Service__

 The service allows to manage subscriptions to a specific channel.
 Identities can subscribe to a specific channel identified by a unique channel address.
 The author of the channel can then decide whether to authorize the identity to read or write from/to the channel.
 Authorized subscribers can also be revoked access to the channel afterwards.
-In addition this service can be used to list all active subscriptions to a channel.
+In addition this service can be used to list all authorized subscriptions to a channel.

 > __An interactive swagger documentation of the deployed api can be found [here](https://ensuresec.solutions.iota.org/docs/).__